needle-mirror/com.unity.xr.hands/Documentation~/index.md

 Refer to [Hand tracking data](xref:xrhands-tracking-data) for more information about using hand data in an application.

 > [!NOTE]
 > If you are implementing hand tracking for a Unity provider plug-in, see [Implement a provider](xref:xrhands-implement-a-provider).
+If you are intercepting hand tracking data to filter or process it before it's reported to the caller, see [Process joints](xref:xrhands-process-joints).

 ## Supporting packages